opnfv/functest/docs/userguide/index.rst

 Before running the actual test cases,
 Functest creates the needed resources (user, tenant) and updates the appropriate parameters into the configuration file.

-When the Tempest suite is executed, each test duration is measured and the full console output is stored in a *log* file for further analysis.
+When the Tempest suite is executed, each test duration is measured and the full console output is stored to a *log* file for further analysis.

-As an addition of Arno, Brahmaputra runs a customized set of Tempest test cases.
-The list is specificed through *--tests-file* when executing the Rally command.
-This option has been introduced in the version 0.1.2 of the Rally framework.

-This customized list contains more than 200 Tempest test cases and can be divided into two main sections:

-  1) Set of Tempest smoke test cases
-  2) Set of test cases from DefCore list `[8]`_
+In the Colorado release, the Tempest testcases are now now distributed accross two
+Tiers:

+  * Smoke Tier - Test Case 'tempest_smoke_serial'
+  * Openstack Tier - Test case 'tempest_full_parallel'

+NOTE: Test case 'tempest_smoke_serial' executes a defined set of tempest smoke tests with a single thread (i.e. serial mode).
+Test case 'tempest_full_parallel' executes all defined Tempest tests using several concurrent threads (i.e. parallel mode).
+The number of threads activated corresponds to the number of available logical CPUs.

-The goal of the Tempest test suite is to check the basic functionalities of the different OpenStack components on an OPNFV fresh installation using the corresponding REST API interfaces.
+The goal of the Tempest test suite is to check the basic functionalities of the different OpenStack components on an OPNFV fresh installation, using the corresponding REST API interfaces.

 Rally bench test suites